 NOTE: Foundations and anchor bolts are NOT included as part of the metal building kit package.

 A well-designed and constructed foundation is crucial for any building, but it is often given much less attention than the above-ground metal structure that comes in the kit.
 Many prospective buyers are unsure how to proceed with foundation design and construction.

 Foundations are critical to building performance.
 A poor foundation can lead to the walls being out of plumb, floor settlement, and damage in earthquakes and wind events.
 These issues, in turn, can lead to safety problems, very expensive repairs, or the building has a much shorter lifespan than it could have had.
-Sometimes, it is less expensive to demolish the building and start from scratch than to attempt to fix poorly designed and built foundations.
+Sometimes, demolishing the building and starting from scratch is less expensive than attempting to fix poorly designed and built foundations.

 Foundations for pre-engineered metal buildings are different – and generally more complicated – than those for conventional structures.